wpilibsuite/java-installer/README.md

-# WPILib Project
+# Java Installer Project

 Welcome to the WPILib project.
-This repository contains the HAL, WPILibJ, and WPILibC repositories.
-These are the core libraries for creating robot programs on the RoboRIO.
+This repository contains the Java Installer project, which downloads the embedded JRE creator, creates the JRE for the roboRIO, and installs it on the roboRIO.

 ## WPILib Mission